saattrupdan/saattrupdan.github.io/_posts/2020-03-01-bootstrap-prediction.md

 ## The setup
-To enable the authors of the paper to prove that the prediction intervals are valid, they need to make some assumptions on both the true data distribution and our predictive model.
+To prove that the prediction intervals are valid the authors made some assumptions on both the true data distribution and our predictive model.
 Let's say that we're working with a $d$-dimensional feature space and that we only have a single response variable.
 We will then assume that the true model $y\colon\mathbb R^d\to\mathbb R$ is of the form

 $$ y(x) = \psi(x) + \varepsilon(x), $$

 where $\psi\colon\mathbb R^d\to\mathbb R$ is the "main model function" and $\varepsilon\colon\mathbb R^d\to\mathbb R$ is a noise function.
 These will satisfy that
   1. $\psi$ should be **deterministic**, meaning that is has no random elements;
   2. $\psi$ is "sufficiently smooth";
-  3. $\varepsilon(x)$ are iid for all $x\in\mathbb R^d$, with mean $0$ and finite variance.
+  3. $\varepsilon(x)$ are iid for all $x\in\mathbb R^d$.

 For a precise definition of "sufficiently smooth" check out the paper, but we note that a sufficient condition for satisfying this is to be [continuously differentiable](https://en.wikipedia.org/wiki/Differentiable_function#Differentiability_classes).

-On top of the true model we of course also have our model estimate $\hat y_n\colon\mathbb R^d\to\mathbb R$, which has been trained on a sample of size $n$.
-We also assume a couple of things about this model:
+On top of the true model we of course also have our model estimate $\hat y_n\colon\mathbb R^d\to\mathbb R$, which has been trained on a training sample of size $n$.
+We assume a couple of things about this model:
   1. $\hat y_n$ is deterministic;
   2. $\hat y_n$ is continuous;
   3. $\hat y_n$ converges pointwise to some $\hat y\colon\mathbb R^d\to\mathbb R$ as $n\to\infty$;
   4. $\mathbb E[\hat y_n(x)-\psi(x)]^2\to 0$ as $n\to\infty$ for every $x\in\mathbb R^d$.

 Most notable is assumption $(4)$, stating that our model estimate $\hat y_n$ will estimate the true model $\psi$ *perfectly* as we gather more data.
 In other words, we're essentially assuming that we can get *zero training error*.
 This is fine for most unregularised models (not all though, with linear regression being an example), but as soon as we start regularising then this won't hold anymore.

-We don't even have to assume $(4)$, if we instead merely assume that
+We can avoid assuming $(4)$ if we instead merely assume that

 $$ \eta(x):=\lim_{n\to\infty}\mathbb E[(\hat y_n(x)-\psi(x))^2] \tag*{$(\dagger)$} $$